 Where the Feast of the Seven Fishes Is Celebrated

-While this tradition is seen strongly in many English speaking countries where people of Italian descent now live as an Italian tradition, it is actually not seen in the majority of Italy.
-In fact, the Feast of the Seven Fishes is usually seen in southern Italy and Sicily, and varies from area to area.
-While the most common variation of the tradition is to eat seven fish, some households in southern Italy actually eat nine, ten or 12 fish instead.
+While this tradition is seen strongly in many English-speaking countries where people of Italian descent now live as an Italian tradition, it is actually not seen in the majority of Italy.
+In fact, the Feast of the Seven Fishes is mainly celebrated in southern Italy and Sicily, and varies from area to area.
+While the most common variation of the tradition is to eat seven fish, some households in southern Italy actually eat nine, 10, or 12 fish instead.

 Eating Fish on Christmas Eve